-Modules include formative assessments which are not used in grading a module but to identify strengths and weakness in subject knowledge and to provide opportunities to become accustomed to different techniques used in the summative assessment of each module.
-To ensure accessibility for all student a wide range of assessment types are utilised within the modules offering students the opportunity to excel through written examinations and assignments, oral assessments, poster defence and practical applications.
+Modules include formative assessments which are not used in grading a module but to identify strengths and weaknesses in subject knowledge and to provide opportunities to become accustomed to different techniques used in the summative assessment of each module.
+To ensure accessibility for all student a wide range of assessment types are utilised within the modules offering students the opportunity to excel through assignments, oral assessments, poster defence and practical applications.

 A range of assessment techniques will be applied throughout the programme to test learning outcomes of each module.
-These will be clearly identified on the VLE for each module, but could include:
+These will be clearly identified on our Gateway Virtual Learning Environment (VLE) for each module, but could include:

-- Formal (time constrained) examinations

 - Essays

 - Reports either academic research or professional

 - Case studies

 - Group work exercises

 - Oral presentations

 - In-class / in-lab / in field tests e.g., multiple choice, short answer

 - Practical assessments e.g., livestock performance assessments, health and welfare diagnosis, analysis of agricultural crops, produce and animal feed, laboratory analytical and diagnostic experiments

 - Portfolio

 - Skills observation

 - Peer review

-- · Professional Practice report,
+- Professional Practice report

 - Subject specific exercise,

 - Skills portfolio

 - Academic poster

 - Research proposal

 - Dissertation